Low-Income Senior Housing With No Waiting List (2026) | Immediate Move-In

 • Eligibility for Income Level – Most of the programs provided have been specifically designed for low-income seniors, normally around 50-80% of the Area Median Income (AMI); it differs from one program to another.

-• Housing or Service Need—Applicants must show a need for affordable housing or home repairs and be ready to participate in the programs.
+• Housing or Service Need- The applicants have to show a need for affordable housing or home repairs and be ready to participate in the programs.

 Those elderly people who are interested in the AARP Foundation for projects such as housing assistance or home repairs can visit AARP Foundation for further information or contact local community partners working with the foundation.